microsoft/fabric-samples/docs-samples/data-science/genai-guidance/01-advanced/README.md

 After uploading the notebook, you will need to ensure you have the following to insert into a cell for the remainder of the code to work.

 ## Synthetic Teams Dataset
-This is a synthetic data for demonstrating how to process conversational data from GraphAPI at scale and extract insights, such as automatically build a FAQ for discussion forums, without exposing any real production data of Microsoft.
+This is a synthetic data for demonstrating how to process conversational data from Microsoft GraphAPI at scale and extract insights, such as automatically build a FAQ for discussion forums, without exposing any production data from your company's M365.

 **LLM endpoint**: Azure OpenAI GPT4o